-Daily lunch menus are posted on the homepage for each school at the District Website, www.sau33.com.
+Monthly menus for both breakfast and lunch are linked to both the District homepage and are posted on the homepage for each school at the District Website, www.sau33.com.
 Monthly menus can be found through a link on the Food & Nutrition Department page.
-Additionally, they are also included with each school's monthly parent newsletter.
+Additionally, they are also included as links in each school's weekly newsletter and on the Facebook page.